-- 4.1. ...must be at least 18 years old. - 4.2. ...may also be the candidate, but if not must declare their relationship of trust to the candidate (choir leader, teacher, parent/ quardian or other). - 4.3. ...if not the choir leader/trainer/teacher, must register as representative with the agreement of someone responsible for the choir.
-The RSCM reserves the right to verify that the representative has the authority to enter candidates on behalf of the affiliation. - 4.4. ...must take responsibility for accurately compiling and correctly submitting the entry, any supporting information required, and the payment, as well as nominating a suitable person who would be willing to endorse the entry.
-(A 'suitable' person might, but need not necessarily, be the minister or priest or head teacher or a colleague musician).
+- 4.1. ...must be at least 18 years old. - 4.2. ...may also be the candidate, but if not must declare their relationship of trust to the candidate (choir leader, teacher, parent/guardian or other). - 4.3. ...if not the choir leader/trainer/teacher, must register as representative with the agreement of someone responsible for the choir.
+The RSCM reserves the right to verify that the representative has the authority to enter candidates on behalf of the affiliation. - 4.4. ...must take responsibility for accurately compiling and correctly submitting the entry, any supporting information required, and the payment. - 4.5. ...must submit the entry online no later than 23:59 on the deadline date. - 4.6. ...is deemed to accept all regulations at the point when an entry is made. - 4.7. ...will be the only point of contact with the RSCM, and must forward all details to the candidate and anyone else involved in the entry. - 4.8. ...must make arrangements (including payment if required) for the accompanist for the Using the Voice Well section of the exam.